joreillyIE/COMP47830-CMXSafe-Solution-1/README.md

 ## Acknowledgements

-This work was completed by Joanne Reilly and Dr. Jorge David de Hoz Diego under the supervision of Dr. Anca Delia Jurcut at University College Dublin.
+This work was completed by Joanne Reilly and Dr. Jorge David de Hoz Diego under the supervision of Dr. Anca Delia Jurcut in the School of Computer Science at University College Dublin, Belfield, Dublin 4, Ireland.

-## Description
-- Setup script deploys a kind cluster one worker node and three containers which act as a domain name server, IoT server, and IoT device.
-- On start up, the IoT server ssh client tries to connect to cmxsafe-gw.myservices.local
-- When the k8s load balancer service named cmxsafe-gw is launched, an external IPv4 address is provided by MetalLB.
-- External DNS requests domain name cmxsafe-gw.myservices.local for external IPv4 address.
-- IoT server is then able to resolve cmxsafe-gw.myservices.local and opens ssh connection with a replica pod.
-- Load balancer service is configured to allow session affinity so connection stays uninterupted for up to 24 hours.
-- When IoT server connects to a pod, a script is automatically executed to create another service named dynamic-service-<IOT_SERVER_MAC_ADDR>.
-- This service points onto to this particular pod, receives an external IPv4 address and is provisioned domain name dynamic-service-<IOT_SERVER_MAC_ADDR>.myservices.local by External DNS.
-- IoT device is then able to resolve dynamic-service-<IOT_SERVER_MAC_ADDR>.myservices.local and opens ssh connection with the same replica pod.

-## Prerequisites
-- Docker Desktop
-- Kind
-- - Follow these steps to ensure session affinity: https://kind.sigs.k8s.io/docs/user/using-wsl2/#kubernetes-service-with-session-affinity
-- Kubectl

-## How to run
-- Download files.
-- Set environment variable CMXSafeProject to location of downloaded files.
-- In terminal, go to location of files and run .\setup.ps1